qakaio/Kaio-QA-portfolio-playwright/README.md

 Built by [Kaio Garcia](https://github.com/qakaio) as part of my QA Automation portfolio.

-This repository uses GitHub Actions CI/CD, running daily at 09:00 and 21:00 UTC, executing all tests inside a containerized environment based on the official Playwright Docker image.
+This repository uses GitHub Actions CI/CD, running daily at 09:00 and 21:00 UTC

-Tests run inside mcr.microsoft.com/playwright:v1.53.1-noble

-Browsers and system dependencies are preinstalled

-Fully reproducible and deterministic execution

-No environment drift between local and CI runs

 After each execution, an HTML test report is generated and automatically published via GitHub Pages: